 A Bible Study by Jack Kelley

-The primary purpose of this letter was to contend against a group called the Judaizers, early Jewish Christians who taught that Gentile converts to Christianity also had to observe certain Old Testament rites, specifically circumcision.
-Some even argued that the only way for a Gentile to become a Christian was to first convert to Judaism, be circumcized, and go under the Law.
+The primary purpose of this letter was to contend against a group called the Judaizers.
+This group was early Jewish Christians who taught that Gentile converts to Christianity also had to observe certain Old Testament rites, specifically circumcision.
+Some even argued the only way for a Gentile to become a Christian was to first convert to Judaism, be circumcised, and go under the Law.

 The Judaizers said Paul was not an authentic apostle but a false teacher who, in order to make the gospel more acceptable to Gentiles, had ignored the legal requirements of Judaism in his presentations.
 They felt it was their responsibility to follow Paul around and explain the “real gospel” to the Gentile churches he had planted.